BK Valmiera: After the championship

 After winning the Latvian championship, Valmiera/Ordo declined the option to play in the Basketball Champions League.
-Lead by head coach Uvis Helmanis the team's squad was still solid.
+Led by head coach Uvis Helmanis the team's squad was still solid.
 The team's top scorers were Janis Kaufmanis, Mārtiņš Laksa and Artūrs Bērziņš.
 At the end of the season, one of the EuroLeague stars, D'or Fischer, was added to the team's roster.
 But things did not go Valmiera's way.
 In the 2016–17 Baltic Basketball League Valmiera/Ordo lost in the quarterfinals, while in the 2016–17 Latvian Basketball League the team lost in the bronze medal series.
 The team struggled financially during the last months of the season, which affected it in the upcoming season.

 In the 2017–18 Latvian Basketball League the team finished in last position.
 The new head coach Kristaps Valters had only three proven players—Janis Kaufmanis, Viktors Iļjins and Edmunds Elksnis.
 The rest of the team was very young and the team lost most of its games, taking last position in the national championship and not making the 2017–18 Baltic Basketball League playoff tournament.

 After the season, the club announced it would skip the 2019–2020 season and withdraw from all Latvian leagues for a year due to financial issues, saying that they would announce their next moves in July.
 The city of Valmiera is currently represented in Latvian basketball by the unrelated team BK Valmiera Glass/ViA.